Interest-Only Mortgages Explained: How They Work in the UK

 Sale of another property

-If you own additional property, such as a second home or buy-to-let investment, the anticipated sale proceeds can be used as your repayment strategy.
-You will need to provide evidence of the property’s current value.
+If you own other property, perhaps a second home or a buy-to-let, the expected sale proceeds can stand as your repayment strategy.
+You will need to evidence what that property is worth today.

 - 04